-where the infimum is taken on all admissible couples $(P_G^\infty,P_G^1)$ of projections. \end{defi} The average trick of Haagerup essentially implies that $\kappa(G)=1$ for any discrete group $G$.
-In \cite{ArK1}, it is proved that an abelian locally compact group satisfies $\kappa(G)=1$ and that a second countable pro-discrete locally compact group $G$ satisfies $\kappa(G)=1$.
-It is equally proved in \cite{ArK1} that some class of second countable unimodular locally compact groups approximable by lattice subgroups have $(\kappa)$.
+The well-known average trick \cite[proof of Lemma 2.5]{Haa16} of Haagerup essentially implies that $\kappa(G)=1$ for any discrete group $G$, see \cite[Section 4.2]{ArK23}.
+In \cite[Proposition 6.43 p.~125]{ArK23} and \cite[Theorem 6.38 p.~121]{ArK23}, it is proved that an abelian locally compact group satisfies $\kappa(G)=1$ and that a second-countable pro-discrete locally compact group $G$ satisfies $\kappa(G)=1$.
+It is equally proved in \cite[Theorem 6.16 p.~96]{ArK23} that some class of second-countable unimodular locally compact groups approximable by lattice subgroups have $(\kappa)$.